michalsindelar/movement-visualization/app/README.md

 on browsers that lack support.

-1. The service worker is only enabled in the [production environment](#deployment), e.g. the output of `npm run build`.
+1. The service worker is only enabled in the [production environment](#deployment), e.g. the output of `npm drawVisualization build`.
 It's recommended that you do not enable an offline-first service worker in a development environment, as it can lead to frustration when previously cached assets are used and do not include the latest changes you've made locally.

-1. If you *need* to test your offline-first service worker locally, build the application (using `npm run build`) and run a simple http server from your build directory.
+1. If you *need* to test your offline-first service worker locally, build the application (using `npm drawVisualization build`) and run a simple http server from your build directory.
 After running the build script, `create-react-app` will give instructions for one way to test your production build locally and the [deployment instructions](#deployment) have instructions for using other methods. *Be sure to always use an